Lactation Consultant / Breastfeeding Support

 An IBCLC (International Board Certified Lactation Consultant) is a healthcare professional who specializes in the clinical management of breastfeeding.
 An IBCLC must complete many requirements to earn those credentials, including education in the general sciences, a minimum of 90 lactation specific educational hours, and many clinical hours (300-1000 hours depending on the pathway used).
 You can read more about those requirements HERE.
 In addition to that, after much studying and preparing, they must pass a board exam.
 It's definitely not a process for the faint of heart!

 I do also want to note that there are some who use the title of "lactation consultant" who are not actually IBCLCs.
-Don't hesitate to ask them to clarify and/or show proof of their credentials, training, certification, etc.
+There are MANY significant differences in the training, clinical experience, and more.
+Again, IBCLCs are health care professionals, clinical providers.
+Other breastfeeding helpers are lay professionals or peer counselors.
+Don't hesitate to ask them to clarify and/or show proof of their credentials, training, certification, etc. You can confirm their credentials on the IBLCE website here.
+If they are not listed there, they are not an IBCLC.

 Breastfeeding is supposed to be "natural."
 Why would I need an IBCLC?